 Richard and Mary are on a private jet.
 Mary mentions that she has found somewhere safe for them to stay as Richard uploads project files from his laptop.
 He tries to reassure her, explaining that their life has been changed forever.
 Richard doesn't want to put Peter through that.
 Mary pops into the bathroom just as one of the flight crew steps out of the cockpit.
 Richard notes the man has gone to a sink and appears to be washing blood off his hands.
 He is VERY suspicious and wary of the guy's behavior.
 Suddenly, the crew guy pulls a gun and threatens Richard.
 He locks Mary in the bathroom and prepares to shoot Richard.
 As Richard uploads the file, Mary realizes something is wrongs and bursts out.
 A struggle ensues and Mary is shot!
 Richard desperately overcomes the thug.
 Mary reminds Richard to finish the upload just as the thug roars back to life!

 They scrap back and forth as we see the pilot (Timothy Adams) is dead and the plane falls into a steep dive.
 Thug shuts down the laptop again as Richard realizes his fate is sealed.
-Mary is dead; there's no getting out.
+Mary is dead; there's no getting out of the situation.
 However, the file upload to Roosevelt has to be completed.
 Richard shoots out a window and holds onto the laptop with the strongest Cat-5 cable in existence.
 The hitman flies out the window to his death and Richard confirms that the file is transferred.
 The plane plummets to its doom and cut to black.